helly25/vscode-iwyu/README.md

 ## Known Issues

-The extension has only been tested on Linux/Mac.
+* The extension has only been tested on Linux/Mac.
 In particular the extension does not understand Windows line endings.

-## Release Notes

-### 0.0.1

-Initial release.

-### 0.0.2

-Update image link.
+* When the first C++ files gets active or when the `compile_commands.json` file changes, then IWYU triggers which in turn triggers clangd indexing.
+That might take a while depending on the computer and source repository.
+The indexing progress is shown in the status bar.